uclahs-cds/pipeline-call-sSV/README.md

 ### Input CSV

-The input CSV should have each of the input fields listed below as separate columns, using the same order.
+The input CSV should have each of the input fields listed below as separate columns, using the same order and comma as column separator.
 An example of the input CSV can be found [here](https://github.com/uclahs-cds/pipeline-call-sSV/blob/main/pipeline/input/tumor_control_pair_0.csv).

 | Field |	Type |	Description |
 |--- | --- | --- |